-These KPIs can also come in handy when implementing new systems and processes into your AP management.
+These KPIs can also come in handy when implementing new systems and processes into your accounts payable management.
 Say you’ve opted for automation.
 Using these KPIs, you can monitor efficiency increases to see how well your new automation integration has helped.

 Cybercriminals aren’t the only ones you should be worried about.
 Fraud can originate from many sources; it could be an employee or even a vendor.
 While large organizations with elaborate systems can still be vulnerable, small or mid-sized businesses with outdated methods, seem to take the biggest hit.

-While policies and procedures can always lessen the instances of fraudulent activities, there’s no guarantee that you can eliminate them altogether.
-Apart from the usual cybercriminals that hack their way into organizations, your people inside can pull one on you if you aren’t careful.
+While policies and procedures can always lessen the instances of fraudulent activities, there’s no guarantee that you can eliminate them.
+Apart from the usual cyber criminals that hack their way into organizations, the people inside can pull one on you if you aren’t careful.
 Employees can create dummy supplier accounts to generate payments they’ll eventually pocket.
 Employees on the supplier’s end can also do the same.

 Traditional invoice and payment processing are prone to fraud since they often lack a meticulous recording and approval system.
 Automation provides a more streamlined but careful approval while leaving an accurate trail of payment executions for a later audit.

 Effectively managing accounts payable means being accurate throughout the cycle.
-From order generation to payment processing, every step can impact your company’s overall AP performance.
+Every step from order generation to payment processing can impact your company’s overall accounts payable management.
 Getting even one step wrong could compromise many aspects, particularly vendor payment activities.

-Imagine going through the entire process only to find out that you’d pay the wrong vendor or you’d pay someone too early or too late.
+Imagine going through the entire process only to find out that you’d paid the wrong vendor or you’d paid someone too early or too late.